5G Technology

 5G and the private sector

 The actors that stand to benefit most from 5G are not citizens or democratic governments, but corporate actors.
-The business model powering 5G is around industry access to connected devices: in manufacturing, in the auto industry, in transport and logistics, in power generation and efficiency monitoring, etc. Consider the automotive industry.
-5G can be used for everything from tracking components to the supply chain and in the manufacturing process, all the way to providing mobile connectivity for passengers and the vehicles themselves,” explains Freddy Boom, Chief Country Officer at Greensill.
-5G will boost the economic growth of those actors able to benefit from it, particularly those invested in automation, but it would be a leap to assume the distribution of these benefits across society.
+The business model powering 5G centers around industry access to connected devices: in manufacturing, in the auto industry, in transport and logistics, in power generation and efficiency monitoring, etc. 5G will boost the economic growth of those actors able to benefit from it, particularly those invested in automation, but it would be a leap to assume the distribution of these benefits across society.

 Back to top